accessibility-exchange/co-design/src/steps/outreach-for-consultants.md

 ### Build constituency groups

-* Build a community of people who would prefer for someone to advocate for them
+* Build a community of people who would prefer for someone to represent them
-* Reach out to organizations to see whether they’d be willing to be the advocate
+* This constituency group needs to be representative of the diversity of the larger community
+* Find people who are willing to be representatives of this group